• Skip to primary navigation

 Continue kneading the kibbeh dough for about 5 to 7 minutes.
 Once everything is kneaded together, press the kibbeh into a pan.

-Press the kibbeh dough evenly in the pan so that the thickness is the same throughout.
+Press the kibbeh dough evenly in the pan so the thickness is the same throughout.

-2. Pumpkin Veggie Kibbeh Bil Sanieh: A vegan version of this dish is popular across Lebanon and is served during the lent season.
-This recipe features bulgur, onion, and all of the spices but instead of the meat, it features pumpkin or beans.
+• Pumpkin Veggie Kibbeh Bil Sanieh: A vegan version of this dish is popular across Lebanon and is served during the lent season.
+This recipe features bulgur, onion, and all of the spices, but instead of the meat, it features pumpkin or beans.

-3. Stuffed Kibbeh Bil Sanieh: Another famous version of this dish features a middle layer of meat & onion stuffing.
+• Stuffed Kibbeh Bil Sanieh: Another famous version of this dish features a middle layer of meat & onion stuffing.
 Stuffed kibbeh is essentially the same bulgar wheat and meat mixture (as this recipe) but with a middle layer of cooked minced meat, onion, and pine nuts.
-This recipe can be modified to make the stuffed kibbeh version by doubling the bulgar/meat mixture and making the middle layer meat stuffing.

 Best Meat For Kibbeh Bil Sanieh

-Yes, yes, and yes!
-Baked kibbeh is one of my favorite meals to prep ahead of time and I always have a tray of it sitting in the freezer.
+Baked kibbeh is one of my favorite meals to prep ahead of time, and I always have a tray of it sitting in the freezer.
 Here are a few tips:

 2. Never add the oil to the kibbeh tray before freezing it.